Recognizing Red Flags: What Educators Need to Know About Student Mental Health

 Educators as Mental Health Observers

 Teachers see students in a range of environments — classrooms, hallways, lunchrooms, and playgrounds.
-Molly emphasized that this makes teachers invaluable when it comes to spotting red flags.
+This makes teachers invaluable when it comes to spotting red flags.

 Common Red Flags: What to Watch For